-by Steven Leung
+By Steven Leung

-To me, it's very important to learn to swim under water.
+To me, it's very important to learn to swim underwater.

-As I got close I was scared to try and stand up I wasn't taking any chances but finally I decided to put my legs down and I stood up and I just walked onto the beach as though nothing happened.
+As I got close I was scared to try and stand up I wasn't taking any chances, but finally, I decided to put my legs down, and I stood up, and I just walked onto the beach as though nothing happened.

-I walked passed my brother and sister and went where my parents were lying on the beach blantket and I just sat down and stayed there the rest of the afternoon and did not go back to the water at all after that incident.
+I walked passed my brother and sister and went where my parents were lying on the beach blanket and I just sat down and stayed there the rest of the afternoon and did not go back to the water at all after that incident.